AI Rules in Modern IDEs: Global and Project-Specific Configurations

 - Create

-directory in project root - Add
+.cursor/rulesdirectory in project root - Add

-for path-specific rules
+.mdcfiles for different rule sets:*.mdcfor path-specific rules

 # .cursor/rules/typescript.mdc